Mull-Tokens: Modality-Agnostic Latent Thinking: Introduction

-These results echo the gains reported by prior works when introducing learned visual tokens~\cite{bigverdi2025perception}, but we emphasize that our approach requires far fewer and modality-agnostic tokens, without task-specific data for training.
-Only $10-40$ \name{} are sufficient to yield the above improvements.
+Our results echo the gains reported by prior works when introducing learned visual tokens~\cite{bigverdi2025perception}, but we emphasize that our approach requires far fewer and modality-agnostic tokens.
+Only $10-40$ \name{} are sufficient to yield the improvements above.
 This is a drastic reduction in inference overhead compared to generating hundreds of word tokens in a typical text CoT rationale, or hundreds of visual tokens to represent an image, reminiscent of findings that shorter reasoning traces can be just as effective~\cite{sun2025stop}.

-In summary, our contributions are: \begin{enumerate} \item An effective thinking paradigm utilizing discrete modality-agnostic \name{}, improving upon the base model by $9\%$ with up to $16\%$ on reasoning-heavy splits, while being faster than existing works that produce verbose thoughts~\cite{feng2025videor1} or generate explicit images as thoughts~\cite{bigverdi2025perception}. \item Improving by $4\%$ over the latest prior approach of interleaving visual thoughts with text, based on explicit switching between the two modalities~\cite{yang2025mirage}, establishing the superiority of our modality-agnostic approach. \item Extensive ablations identifying the best design choices for integrating visual thoughts with text reasoning - establishing the necessity of multimodal (joint visual and textual) data for training \name{} - where simply using latent tokens with text only or extra compute without multimodal anchoring doesn't suffice. \end{enumerate}
+In summary, our main contribution is an effective reasoning paradigm utilizing modality-agnostic \name{}.
+Our approach improves upon the best competing approach by $3\%$, with up to $16\%$ on reasoning-heavy splits. \name{} are also faster than producing verbose thoughts~\cite{feng2025videor1} or explicit images as thoughts~\cite{bigverdi2025perception} (20 \mulltt{} vs several hundreds), suggesting a Pareto-dominance of our modality-agnostic approach.
+Adjacent to conversations around causal world-model representations for reasoning, \name{} offer a simple approach to reason using visual and textual representations in a unified manner.

-Adjacent to recent work that suggest MLMs overlook the rich information already present in the visual encoders~\cite{Rahmanzadehgervi_2024_ACCV,fu2025hidden,liu2025visual,li2025lost}, \name{} offers a simple approach to help models to use and manipulate visual signals for improved multimodal reasoning performance.